-Planning a wedding can be tricky business.
-As a bride-to-be, it’s probably the first time you have ever had to organise a big event, let alone your very own WEDDING - a.k.a one of the most important days of your whole entire life, no pressure or anything!
+Planning a wedding can definitely feel overwhelming during the early stages.
+As a bride-to-be, it’s probably the first time you’ve ever had to organise a big event, let alone your very own wedding - a.k.a one of the most important days of your whole entire life (no pressure or anything!).

-We speak with hundreds of brides every year, usually in the very early stages of the whole planning process, and we've noticed that there can be an initial sense of overwhelm and confusion with knowing exactly what to hire, how much to hire, when to start booking things in, and just generally making sure it's all going to come together on the day.
+We speak with hundreds of brides every year, usually at the very beginning of the planning process.
+And we've noticed that there can be an initial sense of overwhelm and confusion with knowing exactly what to hire, how much to hire, when to start booking things in, and just generally making sure it's all going to come together on the day.

 FIGURING OUT EXACTLY WHAT YOU NEED